louissiu198/krunker-booster/README.md

 ## The State Counter (Anti-Cheat)

-Most people looking at Krunker's networking fail here: before messages are actually transmitted over the socket, they are wrapped in an envelope format: `[content, x, y]`.
+Before messages are actually transmitted over the socket, they are wrapped in an envelope format: `[content, x, y]`.

 `x` and `y` act as rolling validation counters.
 If you send static values or completely random numbers, the server will instantly disconnect you for bad packet sequence states.